SandipSeal/AWS_BigData/AWS_BigData_Notes.md

 To have the AWS Glue crawler create two separate tables, set the crawler to have two data sources, `s3://bucket01/folder1/table1/` and `s3://bucket01/folder1/table2`, as shown in the following procedure\.

+## Storage Gateway:
+1. AWS Storage Gateway connects an on-premises software appliance with cloud-based storage to provide seamless integration with data security features between your on-premises IT environment and the AWS storage infrastructure.
+You can use the service to store data in the AWS Cloud for scalable and cost-effective storage that helps maintain data security.
+2. **File Gateway** – A file gateway supports a file interface into Amazon Simple Storage Service \(Amazon S3\) and combines a service and a virtual software appliance\.
+3. **Volume Gateway** – A volume gateway provides cloud\-backed storage volumes that you can mount as Internet Small Computer System Interface \(iSCSI\) devices from your on\-premises application servers\.
+The gateway supports the following volume configurations:
++ **Cached volumes** – You store your data in Amazon Simple Storage Service \(Amazon S3\) and retain a copy of frequently accessed data subsets locally\.
+Cached volumes offer a substantial cost savings on primary storage and minimize the need to scale your storage on\-premises\.
+You also retain low\-latency access to your frequently accessed data\.
++ **Stored volumes** – If you need low\-latency access to your entire dataset, first configure your on\-premises gateway to store all your data locally\.
+Then asynchronously back up point\-in\-time snapshots of this data to Amazon S3\.
+4. **Tape Gateway** – With a tape gateway, you can cost\-effectively and durably archive backup data in GLACIER or DEEP\_ARCHIVE\.
+A tape gateway provides a virtual tape infrastructure that scales seamlessly with your business needs and eliminates the operational burden of provisioning, scaling, and maintaining a physical tape infrastructure\.

 ## Amazon Redshift: